7 Times K-Pop Stars Went Majorly Viral Beyond Their Fandoms

 K-pop is bigger than ever, and a large part is thanks to formidable fandoms that have made their homes on social media sites like Twitter and Tumblr.
 Fandom tweets will reach thousands of retweets or reblogs by the minute, but sometimes the content is so engaging or hilarious that it’ll leave the comfortable confines of K-pop fandom and into the reach of “locals” or non-fandom spaces.

-Here are eight instances of these moments, as well as the intriguing stories of how they happened!
+Here are seven instances of these moments, as well as the intriguing stories of how they happened!

 1. K-pop Girl in the Rainbow Dress

 In the fall of 2017, Red Velvet dropped their album “Perfect Velvet” as well as the music video for their title track “Peek-A-Boo.”
 While everyone loved how much of a bop the song was, they were also properly shaken by the girls’ glorious outfits, particularly Joy’s slinky rainbow dress.
 It was a glorious week indeed.

 Fast forward to November when the group performed on “Inkigayo.”
 Fans on the internet once again lost their minds when high quality photos of Joy performing at the event in her iconic rainbow dress were released.
 This time, the photos made its way into the non-K-pop fandom part of Twitter, and Twitter user bellealtmark had to let the Internet know how much she appreciated Joy.